Chapter 1 Resurrections

 The dark-haired man pulled out a chair from under the table and signalled Johan to take a seat.

-“This is Ruach,” said the man.
+“This is Ruach,” he said.

 “Black coffee, no sugar.”